E-2 Investor Visa – Visas for Entrepreneurs

 Spouses and unmarried children under the age of 21 may seek E-2 dependent classification.
 Spouses of E-2 treaty investors can apply for work authorization, without restriction to where they can work.
 Typically, the period of stay for family members is the same as the E-2 investor.
 Unless accompanied by the E-2 visitor at time of readmission, E-2 dependents will not automatically receive a two-year period of readmission.

-If you are a foreign entrepreneur or investor seeking an E-2 visa, please do not hesitate in contacting our Los Angeles-based investor visa lawyers.
+If you are a foreign entrepreneur seeking an E-2 investment visa, please do not hesitate in contacting our Los Angeles-based investor visa lawyers.
 Call us at (323) 857-0034 today.
 We also speak Spanish and Persian for your convenience.